The Journal was started in Nevada City, California, in September 1931, by

 In 2005, the office was moved about two miles to the town of Soquel, California, though the post office box remains in Aptos.

-While the Journal has changed hands and titles a few times since its beginning in 1931, the goal still remains the same—to provide miners with a voice and a marketplace for their goods and services.
+While the Journal has changed hands and titles a few times since its beginning in 1931, the goal still remains the same—to provide miners with a voice, a marketplace for their goods and services, and maybe teach them something new.